Annual Publication /

 I also spearheaded execution, within both the Engadget and Silicamag CMS, both of which were given extensive overhauls to accommodate the new content types.
 On the engadget side, I coordinated these efforts with the Senior Features Editor and their internal dev team.
 On the Silica side, I refined the UX and visual design of the site to reflect the expansion of the platform and content types.

-The Lake Issue was born from discovering a lost lake in the heart of Appalachia.
+The first issue Lakes, was born from discovering a lost lake in the heart of Appalachia.
 The Homeland Issue rose from a crowd-funded revolt in the American landscape.
 The Critter Issue hatched from under the wing of a major publisher.
 I invite you to explore this online ecology, every detail of which we have handcrafted from the bare essentials.

 Silica seeks to take the reader on a voyage.
 Many of our interactives patch in public satellite data that recreate places across the world right there in your browser window, a travel magazine for a world in which the physical and digital landscapes are intractably interconnected.
 We have entered into a new kind of frontier where the map is the territory, ready to be explored by tapping open a new tab.